 You can start IBM Spectrum Control by opening a web browser and entering a web address for the IBM Spectrum Control logon page.
-For example, you might enter https://storage.example.com:9569/srm.
+For example, you might enter https://storage.example.com:9569/srm

 Before you start IBM Spectrum Control, ensure that you are using a supported web browser.
-For a list of web browsers that you can use with IBM Spectrum Control, see Image: Section Control interoperability matrix at http://www.ibm.com/ support/docview.wss?uid=swg21386446.
-In the Agents, Servers and Browser column, click the version of IBM Spectrum Control that is installed on your system.
-On the next page, click Web Browsers to find the web browsers that you can use.
+For a list of web browsers that you can use with IBM Spectrum Control, see

+IBM Spectrum Control 5.3.x - Platform Support: Servers, Agents, and Browsers - Web Browsers.